fish-shell/fish-shell/doc_src/cmds/fish_status_to_signal.rst

 .. _cmd-fish_status_to_signal:

-fish_status_to_signal - Convert exit codes to human-friendly signals
+fish_status_to_signal - convert exit codes to human-friendly signals
 ====================================================================

 Synopsis